LBNL-ETA/frads/docs/how-to/guide5.md

 tmx_shaded = matrix.load_matrix(f"Resources/Generic Clear Glass_Satine 5500 5%, White Pearl.xml")
 ```

-## Define controller function for CFS construction states and daylight dimming
+### Define controller function for shading control and daylight dimming
 Control fenestration construction based on time; the window is shaded from 11:00 to 15:00; otherwise, unshaded.
 The nominal lighting power of the light is 30W, controlled with linear daylight dimming based on the workplane illuminance.
-The workplane illuminance at each timestep is computed by calling <code>matrix.multiply_rgb</code> and pass in the view, trasmission, daylight, and sky matrices.
-Sky matrix is generated by calling <code>sky.genskymtx</code> and passing in a <code>WeaData</code> and <code>WeaMetaData</code> objects.
+The workplane illuminance at each timestep is computed by calling `matrix.multiply_rgb`and passing in the view, trasmission, daylight, and sky matrices.
+Sky matrix is generated by calling `sky.genskymtx`and passing in a `WeaData`and `WeaMetaData`objects.

-Data is accessed through handles, which can be accessed by calling the <code>handles</code> attribute of the <code> EnergyPlusSetup</code> class.
-Call <code>get_variable_value</code> and pass in a variable handle to get a variable value (e.g. Direct normal irradiance and diffuse horizontal irradiance).
-Call <code>actuate</code> and pass in an actuactor handle and value to set the actuator value.
+Data is accessed through handles, which can be accessed by calling the `handles`attribute of the `EnergyPlusSetup`class.
+Call `get_variable_value`and pass in a variable handle to get a variable value (e.g. Direct normal irradiance and diffuse horizontal irradiance).
+Call `actuate`and pass in an actuactor handle and value to set the actuator value.

 ```python
 def controller(state):